Home

 Paperback book cover featuring a Rabbit and the text TRACY SORENSEN THE VITALS

 The Vitals: My second novel, The Vitals, is out now!
 It is a cancer memoir from the point of view of the affected abdominal organs.
 We’re calling it a novel for convenience, but it could also be described as a “cancer memoir with a difference”, or a work of “speculative non-fiction.”
-I started writing it during my residency at the Charles Perkins Centre at the University of Sydney from December 2019 to December 2020.
+I started writing it after I had enrolled in doctoral research at Charles Sturt University in 2015, and continued during my residency at the Charles Perkins Centre at the University of Sydney from December 2019 to December 2020.
 It is published by Picador/Pan Macmillan and available in Australia and New Zealand as a paperback, audio book and e-Book.
 Get it here or ask for it at your local bookshop or library!

 Links to media coverage of The Vitals